 Because there is nothing to lose from acting, and everything to gain.

-Fighting climate change gives us a chance to put the wellbeing of people first by ensuring a right to a healthy environment.
+Fighting the climate crisis gives us a chance to put the wellbeing of people first by ensuring a right to a healthy environment.
 This will give us an opportunity to enhance human rights, for example by enabling more people to access cleaner and cheaper energy resources and create job opportunities in new sectors.

 Because we have the knowledge, power and ability to stop climate change.